sparisi/gym_minatar/README.md

 env = gymnasium.make("Gym-MinAtar/SpaceInvaders-v1", render_mode="rgb_array", window_size=(84, 84))
 env = gymnasium.wrappers.AddRenderObservation(env, render_only=True)
 ```
+By default, rendering size is (512, 512).
+The optional argument `window_size`
+allows you to resize it.

-Below are some details about the games.
+Below are some info about the games.
 For full details, please refer to the docs in the source code (click on the game name).

 ### [`Gym-MinAtar/Breakout-v1`](gym_minatar/breakout.py)